Skip to main content

 Fully automated solutions, also known as liquid handling robots, offer the ability to automate whole steps or the entire process of a sample preparation protocol.
 These systems eliminate many of the issues and variations of manual pipetting and are well suited to high-throughput applications.
 In order to provide these advantages, some systems can be rigidly fixed to a specific application – and expensive as a result.
 Many labs look to smaller and more flexible automation solutions like the Myra.

-What are the advantages of using an automatic pipetting instrument?
+What are the advantages of automatic pipetting instruments?

-An automated pipetting system can provide a number of appealing benefits within the lab environment.
+An automatic pipette system can provide a number of appealing benefits within the lab environment.

 Time savings